-Most Pentium 4 processor system bus signals use Assisted Gunning Transceiver Logic (AGTL+) signalling technology.
+Most Intel® Pentium® 4 processor with 512KB L2 cache on .13 micron process system bus signals use Assisted Gunning Transceiver Logic (AGTL+) signalling technology.
 As with the P6 family of microprocessors, this signalling technology provides improved noise margins and reduced ringing through low voltage swings and controlled edge rates.
-The termination voltage level for the Pentium 4 processor AGTL+ signals is VCC, which is the operating voltage of the processor core.
-The use of a termination voltage that is determined by the processor core allows better voltage scaling on the system bus for Pentium 4 processors.
+Like the Intel® Pentium® 4 processor in the 478-pin package, the termination voltage level for the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process AGTL+ signals is V{CC}, which is the operating voltage of the processor core.
+The use of a termination voltage that is determined by the processor core allows better voltage scaling on the system bus for Intel Pentium 4 processor with 512KB L2 cache on .13 micron process.
 Because of the speed improvements to data and address bus, signal integrity and platform design methods have become more critical than with previous processor families.
-Design guidelines for the Pentium 4 processor system bus are detailed in the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 850 Chipset Platform Design Guide and the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 845 Chipset Platform Design Guide.
+Design guidelines for the Intel Pentium 4 processor with 512KB L2 cache on .13 micron process system bus are detailed in the Intel® Pentium® 4 processor in the 478pin package and Intel® 850 Chipset Platform Design Guide and the Intel® Pentium® 4 Processor in the 478-Pin Package and Intel® 845 Chipset Platform for DDR Design Guide.